 A: State Sponsorship requirements include completion and submission of application and sponsorship forms to the State Electrical Examining Board.
 The forms can be found under the “Forms” tab on this website.

-Q: Which version of the National Electric Code (NEC) is Prometric currently testing on?
+Q: Which version of the National Electric Code (NEC) is PSI currently using for tests?

 Q: Do I need to be a licensed electrician to work for an electrical utility company?